 Helping Africa then is a good thing if Africans survive and prosper even if a little motivated by self-interest.
 Trade is a part of a social solution to poverty and hardship in all countries.
 But we can both protect or way of life and be humanist.
 Solutions in Africa are humanist when we recognize that it is right to help others.
 We must also balance helping others with eliminating poverty and homelessness on our doorstep.
 Europe has a generous welfare system but Africa often experiences great hardship.

-How then can we limit immigration and be humanitarian – immigration is not exclusively an issue for the right or the far right.
+How then can we limit immigration and be humanitarian?
+Immigration is not exclusively an issue for the right or the far right.
 And perhaps it is possible to understand Brexiteers desire to control immigration even if leaving the EU is a high price to pay.

-The political integration project has received a vote of no-confidence with Britain’s vote to leaves the EU.
-So what is left?
+The political integration project has received a vote of no-confidence in Britain’s vote to leave the EU.
+So what remains?
 How do we integrate?
 Who are we?
-Who are the Europeans and what do they stand for, with or without the British?
+Who are Europeans and what do they stand for, with or without the British?
 Cultured and inventive but still trying to find our way, hampered by our history and yet striving for a better world.